American Civil War: The United States Coast Guard

 The sympathies of the cutter force were divided between the North and the South during the American Civil War (1861-65).
 In a famous dispatch to General John A. Dix, the Treasury Secretary declared that, "If any one attempts to haul down the American flag, shoot him on the spot."
 Transmitted on the evening of 15 January 1861, this order was to ensure Federal control of the cutter Robert McLelland, then in the port of New Orleans.
 Despite this message, many cutter men, including those on Robert McLelland, chose to join the Confederacy.
 It was at this time that the Service received its first official name, the Revenue Cutter Service.

 The principal wartime duties of Union cutters were patrolling for commerce raiders and providing fire support for troops ashore.
 Meanwhile, Confederate cutters were principally used as commerce raiders.
 Cutters were also involved in notable individual actions.
 The first naval shot of the Civil War was fired by the cutter Harriet Lane when it challenged the steamer Nashville with a shot across its bow.
 The steamer was attempting to enter Charleston harbor without displaying the U.S. flag.
 The Harriet Lane also took part in the capture of Hatteras Inlet.
 Following this action, the cutter was transferred to the Navy.
-The cutter Miami carried President Abraham Lincoln and his party to Fort Monroe in May 1862, preparatory to the Peninsular Campaign.
+The cutter Miami carried President Abraham Lincoln and his party to Fort Monroe in May 1862, preparatory to the Peninsula Campaign (aka Peninsular Campaign).
 In December 1862, the cutter Hercules battled Confederate forces on the Rappahannock River.
 Reliance’s commanding officer was killed as the cutter engaged Confederate forces on the Great Wicomico River in 1864.
 On 21 April 1865 cutters were ordered to search all outbound ships for the assassins of President Lincoln.

 Site search Web search